stjude-rust-labs/wdl/CONTRIBUTING.md

 ### What's the difference between `error`, `warning`, and `note`?

 - an `error` is emitted when the source WDL is incorrect or invalid in some way
+    - errors should not be emitted by `wdl-lint`
 - a `warning` is emitted when the source WDL is confusing, problematic, error-prone, etc. but not invalid or incorrect
 - a `note` is emitted in all other cases and is mostly used for issues of style or conformity